LucasBrgt/Latent-Playground/README.md

 <img src="/assets/Control.png" width="360">

-- Recover weights of the neural network and bend it by drawing or generating classical distributions that share the same statistics.
+- Recover weights of the neural network and bend them by drawing or generating classical distributions that share the same statistics.

 <img src="/assets/Bending.png" width="600">